Frequently Asked Questions

 More information on New York’s quarantine policies can be found on the NYS website.

 All in-person large group lectures, events and meetings across the health care system should be canceled or offered virtually.

-The Mount Sinai Health System, including the Icahn School of Medicine at Mount Sinai, remains open under this policy but is restricting the size of meetings to 25 people or under, as long as staff are wearing masks and can maintain social distancing of at least 6 feet apart.
+The Mount Sinai Health System, including the Icahn School of Medicine at Mount Sinai, remains open under this policy but is restricting the size of meetings or events to 25 people or under, as long as staff are wearing masks and can maintain social distancing of at least 6 feet apart.

 In-person meetings above 10 people across the System must only be for essential educational or training purposes.
 All other meetings of more than 10 people (e.g. department meetings or grand rounds) should be virtual.